AppVerk/ApiExceptionBundle/README.md

             $bundles = array(
                 // ...

-                new AppVerk\ApiExceptionBundle\AppVerkApiExceptionBundle(),
+                new SoftPassio\ApiExceptionBundle\ApiExceptionBundle(),
             );
         }

 ## Configuration:

-AppVerkApiProblemExceptionBundle automatically catch your errors by `ApiExceptionSubscriber` and return `application/problem+json` response:
+SoftPassioApiProblemExceptionBundle automatically catch your errors by `ApiExceptionSubscriber` and return `application/problem+json` response:

     {